PlanktoScope/device-pkgs/reference.md

 ```

 #### `tags` field
-`tags` is an array of strings to associate with resources provided by the host.
+This field of the `host` section is an array of strings to associate with resources provided by the host.
 These tags have no semantic meaning within the Pallet package specification, but can be used by other applications.
 - This field is optional.
 - Example:
   ```yaml
   tags:
     - device-portal-name=SSH server